Africa’s economic growth to slow to -4.1% in 2020 – ECA

 Addis Ababa, Dec.
-16, 2020 Economic growth in Africa is projected to drop drastically to negative 4.1% before making a strong comeback in 2021 at 5% growth, the UN Economic Commission for Africa (ECA) said in a new report on Tuesday.
+18, 2020 (PANA/Naija247news) Economic growth in Africa is projected to drop drastically to negative 4.1% before making a strong comeback in 2021 at 5% growth, the UN Economic Commission for Africa (ECA) said in a new report on Tuesday.

 The report, dubbed, ‘Innovative finance for private sector development in Africa’, highlights the economic vulnerability of African countries to imported pharmaceutical products in the middle of a pandemic and estimates that US$44 billion would be required for the testing, personal protective equipment for frontline medical staff, equipment and treatment of the coronavirus (COVID-19).